DGamer007/Git/Git Log.md

 # List all the Commits (Even those which are ahead of the last commit)
 git log --all

+# Shows graph Structure of Branches and Commits
+git log --graph
 ```

 ### Filtering